AussieGuy0/anthonybruno.dev/_posts/2023-06-11-full-stack-development-in-a-single-java-file.md

 ```

 ## Server side HTML with j2html
-In a typical architecture of a Single Page Application, the server only communicates in JSON.
-It is then up to frontend framework, like React, to consume that JSON and translate that to HTML.

-In HTMX, however we want the server to respond with HTML.
-HTMX will then simply replace the relevant element on the page with the server returned HTML.

 A way to generate HTML in Java is to use a templating engine like
 [Thymeleaf](https://www.thymeleaf.org/).
-However, these means the template files are outside Java, and as the blog title suggests, we want
+However, this means the template files are outside Java, and as the blog title suggests, we want
 everything in Java!

 A nice alternative to a templating engine is **j2html**.